 With more time spent indoors and the holiday season on its way, why not learn a new skill or hobby?
 If you’re feeling uncertain and need ideas, review your New Year’s resolutions, intentions, or goals for this year.
 What would you love to try?
 Maybe something you could give away as gifts to loved ones?

 This is difficult to start with, but ultimately a very rewarding activity.
 Challenge yourself to be bored.
-Go completely technology-free, no television, no internet, no social media, no music, and no phones.
+Go completely technology-free, with no television, internet, social media, music, or phones.
 Eliminate any of your normal “go-to” entertainment ideas or distractions.
 Don’t read anything and don’t talk to anyone.
 Just sit quietly and let your thoughts wander.
 Allow yourself to daydream.
 Do this for 15 or 20 minutes.

 Self Care November